AppsToGo: Use UMN Apps on Your Personal Device

 Where you can save files will depend on the app or desktop you are using.

-- Google Drive: To have your Google Drive connect to your AppsToGo session, register your Google Drive with Kumo so that you can save your work to Google Drive.
+- Google Drive: To have your Google Drive connect to your AppsToGo session, enable mapping on your Google Drive so that you can save your work to Google Drive.
 After this one-time registration, your device will automatically connect your Google Drive when you launch an AppsToGo App.
 There is no cost for this registration.

 - Network Drive: Some applications don't work well when reading or writing data to a Google Drive.
 In this case you may find that your network drive works better.
 Colleges that offer students a network drive will generally have them mapped to AppsToGo.